supratim94336/SparkifyDataPipelineWithAirflow/README.md

 ### The dag we are going to design here
 ![alt text](img/example-dag.png)

+### Run the project
+- Create AWS Redshift Cluster (remember your username and password)
+- Set up airflow by setting the environment variable AIRFLOW_HOME as 'airflow' folder in this project
+- Run airflow with the commands mentioned above or the file 'airflow_start.sh'
+- Open your browser, go to localhost:8080 (or localhost:3000 if you plan to use the shell script)
+- Setup the AWS and Redshift connections for airflow hooks
+- Turn the dag 'udacity_dag' and rest works as usual
+- After you are done check the schema for your results

+#### Optional
+- If you haven't setup your AWS Redshift Cluster yet, then use the files inside 'aws' folder
+    - To create cluster and IAM role: Run the below code in terminal from 'aws' folder to create your Redshift database and a iam_role in aws having read access to Amazon S3 and permissions attached to the created cluster
+        ```bash
+        $ python aws_operate.py --action start
+        ```
+        copy the DWH_ENDPOINT for <cluster_endpoint_address> and DWH_ROLE_ARN
+        for <iam_role> from the print statements
+    - To create Tables: Run the below code in terminal from project dir to create tables in your Redshift database in aws
+        ```bash
+        $ python create_table.py --host <cluster_endpoint_address>

+    - To Stop: Run the below code in terminal from 'aws' directory to destroy your Redshift database and
+        detach iam_role from the cluster
+        ```bash
+        $ python aws_operate.py --action stop
+        ```

 ### View and Analyze
 - The Tester.ipynb notebook is there to test your data with different